abhi-vardhan/abhi-vardhan/README.md

 /></a></p>

 ## <h3> I am a Student from India </h3>
-- 📚 I'm currently persuing my Bachelors Degree
+- 📚 I'm currently persuing my Bachelors Degree in Computer Applications <br>
-- ⚡ Always fascinated to learn new things
+- ⚡ Always fascinated to learn new things <br>
-- 📧 Contact me at vardhanabhi22@gmail.com
+- 📧 Contact me at vardhanabhi22@gmail.com <br>

 ### <h3> Connect with me: </h3>